mehdihadeli/mehdihadeli/README.md

 I try to contribute and develop various open source projects, when time allows.
 Here are some examples:

 - 💥 [micro-bootstrap](https://github.com/mehdihadeli/MicroBootstrap): A Full Stack framework written in .NET Core to speed up your development process in microservices and modular monolith apps.
 It gathers most widely used frameworks in .NET world and pack them into a simple bootstrap package.
-- 🛍️ [e-commerce-microservices](https://github.com/mehdihadeli/e-commerce-microservices): An e-commerce application based on Microservices Architecture, Vertical Slice Architecture, CQRS pattern, Event Sourcing, Domain Driven Design, Event Driven Architecture, Inbox and Outbox Pattern and using Postgres for write side and MongoDB for read side and etc.
+- 🛍️ [e-commerce-microservices](https://github.com/mehdihadeli/e-commerce-microservices): 🛍️ An e-commerce Microservices based on Domain Driven Design, Vertical Slice Architecture, CQRS pattern, Event Driven Architecture.
 - 🛒 [store-modular-monolith](https://github.com/mehdihadeli/store-modular-monolith): Implementing an online store Modular Monolith application with Domain-Driven Design and CQRS.
 - 📬 [awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture): A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - 📬 [awesome-dotnet-core-education](https://github.com/mehdihadeli/awesome-dotnet-core-education): A curated list of awesome articles and resources for learning and practicing about .Net Core and its related technologies.